ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Steeper accuracy scaling & rhythm penalties

-A [change](https://github.com/ppy/osu/pull/34188) proposed by [rloseise](https://osu.ppy.sh/users/6793778) was made to replace existing accuracy calculations with a steeper formula.
+A [change](https://github.com/ppy/osu/pull/34188) by [rloseise](https://osu.ppy.sh/users/6793778) was made to replace existing accuracy calculations with a steeper formula.
 This means differences in accuracy now have a larger effect on PP.

 To reward high accuracy on harder beatmaps, the SR bonus in accuracy PP now diminishes as the estimated unstable rate increases: